 Mary-Anne Leahy, Program Manager

 Mary-Anne has been involved in The New Mentality since 2011, starting as a group member to the provincial Youth Action Committee (YAC).
-While co-chairing the YAC she developed The New Mentalities first youth-led policy initiative, The Speak Up Speak Out Project, a province-wide youth engagement initiative to look at the education system and opportunities to provide better support for children and youth in elementary and high school.
+While co-chairing the YAC she developed The New Mentalities first youth-led policy initiative, The Speak Up Speak Out Project.
+A province-wide youth engagement initiative to look at the education system and opportunities to provide better support for children and youth in elementary and high school.
 Her current role is Program Manager where she oversees The New Mentality network working towards supporting youth and adult allies doing leading-edge youth engagement in communities across the province.
 She is a youth engagement specialist with a wealth of experience in project management, network development, youth-led policy, event planning, and facilitation.

 Gerard Sagassige, Aboriginal Navigator